 Such a representation indicates the intrinsic, unleveraged, and natural rate of return for a given real estate investment.

 Many real estate investors use the cap rate calculation method to quickly check the relative or “good enough” value of various real estate investments that are similar to one another.
-For instance, you can use the cap rate to check two one-story, three-bedroom houses against one another if they are in the same part of town and have similar general asset values.
+For instance, you can use the cap rate to check two houses against one another if they are in the same part of town and have similar general asset values.

 However, the cap rate measurement method is not extremely precise, and it should never be used as the sole indicator of the strength of an investment.
 There are plenty of weaknesses to cap rates in real estate.
 For instance, the cap rate doesn’t take into account leverage, and it also doesn’t account for how much money and future cash flow might appear because of different property improvements or other investments.